 Where is all this time spent on social and digital?

-Well what’s really interesting is as humans we’re makers of behaviour, so we follow the same patterns again and again.
-We may all like to think that we are unique but in reality when you start to look at us en masse, we have very similar behaviours.
+Well, what’s really interesting is as humans we’re makers of behavior, so we follow the same patterns again and again.
+We may all like to think that we are unique but in reality, when you start to look at us en masse, we have very similar behaviors.
 So what’s happening is that even though we are spending much more time on social media, on consumer and tech activity, in actuality of that 31 hours a day, 11 hours are spent on media consumption and consumer tech activity.
 More so than work, sleep, and housekeeping or non-work activities.
 But what’s happening is that even though we’re spending all this time, this 11 hours a day, it’s being spent on relatively few sites and few apps.

 So what this means for employers, is that we know where people are going.
 We know where talent is going but everyone else knows.
 So it’s going to become incredibly competitive in those five apps and in those five websites to be able to have meaningful content to cut through and to actually make an impact on, in the case of our conversation with our brands, to make your employer brand resonate and be remembered by talent.

 We use all these platforms when we’re doing activation but I like to simplify them down into really if we made the employer brand an individual.
 So if they were just another human out there playing around on social media.
 It’s for me, Facebook is who we are as an employer brand, LinkedIn is what we do, Twitter is what we say and Instagram is what we want other people to believe we look like and how trendy we are.